olegos2/termux-box/README.md

 ## About

 Termux-box is a script to install preconfigured rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed.
-Currently no chroot or virgl version of rootfs.
+Currently no chroot or virgl version of rootfs available.

 ## Installation
 Download and install